-What to look for with sunglasses for headaches:
+What to look for in sunglasses to help prevent headaches:

 For those of us unfortunate enough to suffer yearly from the affliction of being allergic to the pollen that pollutes the air every time a beautifully sunny day peers out from behind the clouds, anything that alleviates discomfort is a worthwhile investment.
 Sunglasses have been shown to protect the lenses and eyes from dust and pollen that cause the reaction that hay fever sufferers get in the summer.
 Wearing glasses also keeps your eyes moisturised and can reduce itching and discomfort.

-What to look out for with hay fever:
+What to look for in sunglasses to help prevent hay fever:

 International Sunglasses Day falls on the 27th June yearly, so make sure to sport your shades to look chic or stylish while protecting your eyes, as the sun comes out and the temperature rises in the summer months.

-Sunglasses, aside from the allure of transforming yourself into an enigmatic and mysterious alter-persona, also have serious protective health benefits.
+Sunglasses, aside from being a great fashion statement, also have serious protective health benefits.
 Strangers won’t be able to analyse your facial expressions, but also your eyes will be exposed to less damaging UV-B rays which affect the cornea and lens of the outer eye and the dangerous UV-A rays that can penetrate all the way to the retina at the back of your eyes.
 Just ensure that your stylish face-wear is labelled to state that it blocks at least 99% of UV rays.
 UV protection will in the long-term counteract macular degeneration, which is a leading cause of blindness, and progressively causes cataracts in older age.